ionos-spectre/spectre-core/README.md

 [spooky-3] Spooky only scares some people #scary #dangerous
 ```

-The name in the brackets is an identifier for a spec.
-This can be used to run only specific specs.
+The name in the brackets is an identifier for a *spec*.
+This can be used to run only specific *specs*.
-Note that this ID can change, when more specs are added.
+Note that this ID can change, when more *specs* are added.

 ## Running specs